williamg42/klipper_z_calibration/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X8X1C0DTD)

 # Changes
+- **v0.9.3** (2022-08-03)
+  - Deviation is renamed to max_z_offset and min_z_offset is added
+  - Before saving z offset the value is checked against the max and min offset values set in the .cfg file.
 - **v0.9.2** (2022-07-08)
   - The probe is now docked again before raising an error, if end_gcode is used (thanks to top-gun)
   - Probings are more consistent now as the probing sequence is also applied for the bed probing